RediSearch/RediSearchBenchmark/README.md

 two-word search | 32 | 12547 | 8

 ### Benchmarking Multi-tenant Redisearch
-The following benchmark test the amount of time it takes to create 50K indices with 500 docs in each index. total of 25 million documents.
-It uses the oss redisearch version on redis enterprise cluster.
+The following benchmark tests the amount of time it takes to create 50,000 indexes with 500 docs in each index, for a total of 25M documents.
+It uses the enterprise version of RediSearch on Redis Enterprise Cluster.

 Steps:

-* Create a 20 shards redisearch cluster on redis entrprise.
+* Create a 20 shard redisearch cluster on redis entrprise.

 * Populate Data:
 ```